 - A list of the attributes of the resource and their values. - A list of the methods and method parameters that the resource supports.
-Each method and its parameters are presented as a field of the appropriate type in an HTML form. - A list of hypertext links to the children of the resource. - A list of hypertext links to resources that represent asadmin subcommands for non-CRUD operations on the resource.
+Each method and its parameters are presented as a field of the appropriate type in an HTML form.

+- A list of hypertext links to the children of the resource. - A list of hypertext links to resources that represent asadmin subcommands for non-CRUD operations on the resource.

-For a sample web page, see Figure 2-1.
+For a sample web page, see Figure 2-1 Web Page for the REST Resource for Managing a Domain.
 In this example, the DAS is running on the local host and the HTTP port for administration is 4848.
 The URL to the resource in this example is http://localhost:4848/management/domain/nodes/node/sj01.